ElishaKay/nli-librarywiki-sample-readme/README.md

-Welcome friends to the Github Repo of NLI's librarywiki project.
+Welcome friends to the Github Repo of LibraryWiki project.

 A live demo is available here: http://84.95.208.20:14180/index.php/000017959